7-Golden-rings/7-Golden-rings/README.md

 ## artist , writer , lyricist
 ### 14 years old
 _____
 hi im Leah.
 My birthday is June 10th of 2011.
-Leah is short for my real name, I do not like my real name so please dont ask for it and please only call me Leah.
 I am currently studying 한국어 (korean) and I might also study Vietnamese.
 18+ can freely int as long as your mature and chill.
 ___

 ## ${\textsf{\color{Red}This respiratory is}}$ ${\textsf{\color{red} Currently a work}}$ ${\textsf{\color{red}in progress}}$